DimiKog/proof-of-escape/guides/info-for-besu-faucet.md

 - If you don’t see your EDU-D balance, try refreshing MetaMask.
 - If the faucet shows an error, wait a few minutes and try again.
-- Make sure you’ve added the Besu QBFT EduNet correctly in MetaMask (see [MetaMask Setup Guide](./besu-setup-metamask.md)).
+- Make sure you’ve added the Besu QBFT EduNet correctly in MetaMask (see the [MetaMask Setup Guide](./besu-setup-metamask.md) for detailed steps).

 ---